-- 17. Place the system in the operating position, as described in Placing the rack-mounted 31E/2B, 31E/1C, 31E/1D, 31E/2C, or 31E/2D system into the operating position. - 18.
-Connect the power cords to the system, as described in Connecting the power cords. - 19.
+- 8. Connect the new signal cable to the control panel and replace the control panel with the power off.
+For instructions, see "Replacing the 31E/2B, 31E/1C, 31E/1D, 31E/2C, or 31E/2D control panel with the power off" on page $\hat{3}$. - Note: When installing a new signal cable, you can replace the control panel while the disk-drive backplane is still outside the system.
+After you have replaced the control panel, replace the disk-drive backplane as instructed in Disk drive backplanes. - 9.
+Replace or close the service access cover and, if applicable, return the system to the operating position. - 10.
+Reconnect the power source to the system. - 11.
 Start the system or logical partition.
-See Starting the system or logical partition. - 20.
-Verify the installed part. - If you installed the part for any other reason, verify the installed part as described in Verifying the installed part.
+For instructions, see Starting the system or logical partition. - 12.
+Verify the installed part or repair: - · If you installed the part for any other reason, verify the installed part as described in Verifying the installed part.